iturner72/book-notes/the_4-hour_work-week.md

 less than $100 to fix, use your judgment and fix it yourself.
 This is official written permission and a request to fix all problems that cost under $100 without contacting me.

+## Step 3: A is for Automation

+### 8 Outsourcing Life
+* 123 When I open Honey's file, I have this reaction: America is fucked.
+There are charts.
+There are section headers.
+There is a well-organized breakdown of her pets, measurements, and favorite foods (e.g., swordfish).
+If all Bangalorians are like Honey, I pity Americans about to graduate college.
+They're up against a hungry, polite, Excel-proficient Indian army.
+* 126 The outsourcing of my neuroses was one of the most successful experiments of the month.
+Every  time I started to ruminate, I'd remind myself that Honey was already on the case, and I'd relax.
+No joke--this alone was worth it.
+* 128 But what about the cost?
+This is a hurdle that is hard for most.
+If I can do it better than an assistant, why should I pay them at all? *Because the goal is to free your time to focus on bigger and better things.*
+* 130 Eliminate before you delegate.
+Never automate something that can be eliminated, and never delegate something that can be automated or streamlined.
+* 136 Foreign assistance isn't just for the small time.
+I know from firsthand discussions that executives from big five accounting and management consulting firms routinely charge clients six figures for research reports that are then farmed to India for low four figures.
+* 138 Besides simple disaster avoidance, a group atructure provides a pool of talent that allows you to assign multiple tasks without bothering to find a new person with the qualifications.
+Brickwork and YMII both exemplify this type of structure and provide a single point of contact, a personal account manager, who then farms out your tasks to the most-capable people in the group and across different shifts.
+* 142 Note that I asked him to respond *if* he didn't understand or had questions.
+This is the wrong approach.
+Ask foreign VSa to rephrase tasks to confirm understanding before getting started.